mhdawson/benchmarking/meetings/2018-04-09/minutes.md

   * Discussed, @uttampawar will bisect to find commit that caused regression
 * Add Ghost.js workload to the benchmarking [#159](https://github.com/nodejs/benchmarking/issues/159)
    * Next on @uttampawar’s list
+* Quick update on the Promise Performance side from Benedikt: As mentioned earlier, I'm planning to setup the promise-performance-tests that we use in V8 internally now to also run on the Node infrastructure They even cover async generators now, which are going to be in Node 10.

 ## Q&A, Other